Cornwall: Economy

 Cornwall is one of the poorest parts of the United Kingdom in terms of per capita GDP and average household incomes.
 At the same time, parts of the county, especially on the coast, have high house prices, driven up by demand from relatively wealthy retired people and second-home owners.
 The GVA per head was 65% of the UK average for 2004.
 The GDP per head for Cornwall and the Isles of Scilly was 79.2% of the EU-27 average for 2004, the UK per head average was 123.0%.
 In 2011, the latest available figures, Cornwall's (including the Isles of Scilly) measure of wealth was 64% of the European average per capita.

 Historically mining of tin (and later also of copper) was important in the Cornish economy.
 The first reference to this appears to be by Pytheas: see above.
 Julius Caesar was the last classical writer to mention the tin trade, which appears to have declined during the Roman occupation.
 The tin trade revived in the Middle Ages and its importance to the Kings of England resulted in certain privileges being granted to the tinners; the Cornish rebellion of 1497 is attributed to grievances of the tin miners.
 In the mid-19th century, however, the tin trade again fell into decline.
 Other primary sector industries that have declined since the 1960s include china clay production, fishing and farming.

 Today, the Cornish economy depends heavily on its tourist industry, which makes up around a quarter of the economy.
 The official measures of deprivation and poverty at district and 'sub-ward' level show that there is great variation in poverty and prosperity in Cornwall with some areas among the poorest in England and others among the top half in prosperity.
 For example, the ranking of 32,482 sub-wards in England in the index of multiple deprivation (2006) ranged from 819th (part of Penzance East) to 30,899th (part of Saltash Burraton in Caradon), where the lower number represents the greater deprivation.

-Cornwall is one of two UK areas designated as 'less developed regions' which qualify for Cohesion Policy grants from the European Union.
+Cornwall was one of two UK areas designated as 'less developed regions' by the European Union, which, prior to Brexit, meant the area qualified for EU Cohesion Policy grants.
 It was granted Objective 1 status by the European Commission for 2000 to 2006, followed by further rounds of funding known as 'Convergence Funding' from 2007 to 2013 and 'Growth Programme' for 2014 to 2020.